Fehniix/TorchFactory/README.md

 # TorchFactory
-Swift CodeFlight - Implementation of a "factory" producing torches
+Swift CodeFlight - Implementation of a "factory" producing torches.